Azure/AKS-Landing-Zone-Accelerator/Scenarios/AKS-Secure-Baseline-PrivateCluster/Terraform/07-aks-cluster.md

-# Create resources for the AKS Priavte Cluster
+# Create resources for the AKS Private Cluster

 The following will be created:
 * AKS Private Clusters